davidosomething/dotfiles/README.md

 Then, run the [bootstrap/symlink](bootstrap/symlink) script for linux or [bootstrap/mac](bootstrap/mac) for macOS.

-After symlinking, [bootstrap/cleanup](bootstrap/cleanup) can detect and move pre-existing dotfiles that conflict with these (mac does this).
+After symlinking, [bootstrap/cleanup](bootstrap/cleanup) can move dotfiles into their XDG Base Directory supported directories and deletes unnecessary things (with confirmation).

-### Dev environment setup

 After symlinking and restarting shell, aliases will be available.
 The `sshkeygen` alias will help in generating a new SSH key.

-### Provisioning scripts

-These will assist in installing packages and dotfiles.
-Best to have the environment set up first.

-- [bootstrap/cleanup](bootstrap/cleanup) moves some dotfiles into their XDG Base Directory supported directories and deletes unnecessary things (with confirmation).
-- [bootstrap/mac](bootstrap/mac) provision macOS.
-Runs other bootstrappers.
-- [bootstrap/symlink](bootstrap/symlink) symlinks rc files for bash, ZSH, ack, Neovim, etc.

 ## Updating